rlexa/k8s-docs/README.md

 # Kubernetes

+Orchestration framework.

 ## Concept

+See Avril Lavigne "Complicated".

 ### General

-- Object: yaml manifest based entity, some fields:
+- `Object`: yaml manifest based entity, some fields:
-  - apiVersion: kubernetes api version to use
+  - `apiVersion` kubernetes api version to use
-  - kind: what object e.g. "Deployment"
+  - `kind` what object e.g. "Deployment"
-  - metadata: for unique IDs (name, UID, optional namespace)
+  - `metadata` for unique IDs (name, UID, optional namespace)
-  - spec: state for the object (different per object, contains nested specific fields)
+  - `spec` state for the object (different per object, contains nested specific fields)
-- Container: based on provided docker image
+- `Container`: based on provided docker image
-- Pod: group of containers
+- `Pod`: group of containers
   - fyi a pod is only accessible by its internal IP address within the kubernetes cluster
     - expose pod as a service for outside use
-  - pods are ephemeral, created and renamend and replaced and deleted dynamically
+  - **pods are ephemeral**, created and renamend and replaced and deleted dynamically
-- Deployment: checks pod health, re-starts/terminates
+- `Deployment`: checks pod health, re-starts/terminates
-- Node: a virtual or physical machine running the pods
+- `Node`: a virtual or physical machine running the pods

 ### Network